hanchang/reverse-polish-notation/README.md

 The following areas could be improved:

 * Allow all valid Ruby operators by using Ruby metaprogramming instead of whitelisting approved operators
-* GET parameter for /calculate could be AJAX'ed for a slicker user interface
 * Moving the calculator logic into a model or library for a slimmer controller and eschewing private controller method tests
 * Some front end tender love and care
 * Trying my hand at a decimal compatible RPN?